TiendaNube/admin-app-sample/README.md

 - Check if the application is ready to load within the Admin `verify`
 - Management of session token that will validate the authenticity of a Store with an active session `authentication`

-### Nexo
-Tool developed in JS for the communication between the Admin and the Application
-- Being the bridge for communications between the Admin and the Application `bridge`
-- Management of actions `patterns`
-- Tools provider `tools`

 ## 🚦Application initialization flow